ajdillhoff/personal-site/content/notes/segmentation_via_clustering.md

 {{< figure src="/ox-hugo/2022-02-24_16-24-28_screenshot.png" caption="<span class=\"figure-number\">Figure 2: </span>3D-PointCapsNet learns point segmentations on only 1% of the training data (Zhao et al.)." >}}

 There are approaches which attempt to segment objects in semi-supervised settings.
-As seen in [Figure 1](#figure--fig1), Zhao et al. propose a part segmentation model for 3D objects which only utilizes 1-5% of the training part labels <&zhao3DPointCapsule2019>.
+As seen in [Figure 1](#figure--fig1), Zhao et al. propose a part segmentation model for 3D objects which only utilizes 1-5% of the training part labels (Zhao et al. 2019).

 For example, if we divised an algorithm that would segment an image by color values, it might be able to segment the hand wearing a solid color glove relatively easily.
 If we wanted to segment the hand into its individual joints, we would have to introduce a visual prior such as asking the subject to wear a multicolored glove.